StateLibraryofOhio/slo_dpla_postprocessing/doc/Process_overview.md

 So, if all's working well, copy/pasting those commands will handle 90% of your work.

-Additional investigation will need to be made by the user to analyse the data being retrieved for each collection and devise an appropriate XSLT transform for that data.
+Additional investigation will need to be made by the analyst to examine the data being retrieved for each collection and devise an appropriate XSLT transform for that data.

 ## Workflow overview